raulmontano/facebook_chatbot_template/README.md

 * Retrieve translation labels from ExtraInfo

 ### INSTALLATION
-It's pretty simple to get this UI working.
+It's pretty simple to get this UI working, you can find all the documentation in the file [Instructions.pdf](Instructions.pdf) located in the repository root.
 The mandatory configuration files are included by default in `/conf/custom` to be filled in, so you have to provide the information required in these files:

 * **File 'api.php'**
     Provide the API Key and API Secret of your Chatbot Instance.